 .
 Initially, the pulse heights were well above either threshold, so the blue and red curves are indistinguishable.
 As time progressed all of the pulse heights decreased.
 However, the two Lyman-α

 regions decreased faster, causing the blue spectra to exhibit spurious absorption features.
 This trend continued until the Segment B high voltage was raised in March 2011.
-The bottom plot shows that increasing the voltage has recovered some of the lost gain, but not all of it.
+The bottom plot shows that increasing the voltage has recovered most of the lost gain.

 As the pulse height of a photon event decreases the detector electronics begin to systematically miscalculate its position.
 On the COS FUV detector this effect, called detector walk, occurs in both x